DISCLAIMER: The M*A*S*H characters are

 She wishes she could think

-that her father would be happy for her and Pierce, but she imagines he would
+that her father would be happy for her and Pierce, but she imagines he wouldn't

 And even if he wouldn't be

-loves--both new, like Daniel, and old, like Colonel Potter or B.J--will be
+people she loves—both new, like Daniel, and old, like Colonel Potter or B.J—will

 And that's all that matters.